kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 == Changelog ==

+= 1.4.3 = Released on 19 August, 2020

+* New: Support for WooCommerce 4.4
+* New: Support for WordPress 5.5
+* Update: Plugin framework

 = 1.4.2 = Released on 21 May, 2020

-* New: Support to WooCommerce 4.2
+* New: Support for WooCommerce 4.2
 * Update: Plugin framework

 = 1.4.1 = Released on 27 April, 2020

-* New: Support to WooCommerce 4.1
+* New: Support for WooCommerce 4.1
 * Update: Plugin framework

 = 1.4.0 = Released on 07 March, 2020

-* New: Support to WooCommerce 4.0
+* New: Support for WooCommerce 4.0
-* New: Support to WordPress 5.4
+* New: Support for WordPress 5.4
 * Update: Plugin framework

 = 1.3.16 = Released on 20 December, 2019

-* New: Support to WooCommerce 3.9
+* New: Support for WooCommerce 3.9
-* New: Support to WordPress 5.3.2
+* New: Support for WordPress 5.3.2
 * Update: Plugin framework

 = 1.3.15 = Released on 29 November, 2019